MasterKano/BITS/SYS/leglocks/positions-ashi/outside-ashi-garami-finishing-hub.md

   - Transition to Cross/Inside Ashi when defender turns/high-legs/inverts and the outside hub loses heel access.
   - Upgrade to Backside 50/50 when rolls/separation create a clean asymmetry amplifier.
   - Upgrade to Far-Hip when your heel line becomes threatened or symmetry is forming.
+- Outside Ashi → top outcome links (cross-domain)
+  - When leg finish lane degrades but you can come up: stabilize and convert rather than forcing heel access.

 ## Key Cues
 - Back-exposure denial is non-negotiable